 At one point or another, most of us may have pushed away uncomfortable memories or thoughts, intending to deal with them at another time.
-This may be considered a natural emotional behavior to protect ourselves from unpleasant feelings or intense negative emotions in the short term.

 However, some individuals have buried those memories so deep within themselves so frequently that neurosis develops and can even extend to a high level of amnesia.
 This psychological process is called repression, also known as motivated forgetting or dis-associative amnesia.
 It is a type of defense mechanism which plays a key role in the theory of psychoanalysis.

 What Is Repression?

 Repression is a psychological attempt to unconsciously forget or block unpleasant, uncomfortable or distressing memories, thoughts, or desires from conscious awareness.
 These thoughts or memories are directed into areas of the subconscious mind that are not easily completely unaware of their existence.